fnse/fnse/content/modules/fnse/goals.md

     support in each of these areas when possible.
 - title: Fundraising
   class: icon-Piggy
-  description: Identify and fund projects which encourage education and facilities
+  description: FNSE supports the school to identify and fund projects which encourage
-    to be both functional and inspiring.
+    the education and facilities to simultaneously meet student needs and inspire a love of learning.
 - title: Outreach
   class: icon-megaphone-1
   description: Engage with local businesses, elected officials, and individuals regarding